anatoly-kireev/macos-patcher/README.md

 # macOS Patcher
 macOS Patcher is a command line tool for running macOS Sierra, macOS High Sierra, macOS Mojave, and macOS Catalina on unsupported Macs

-# Catalina Unus
-Catalina Unus is a command line tool for running macOS Catalina on one HFS or APFS volume.
-It's integrated into macOS Patcher so you if you have a Mac supported by it, you can use it by running sudo ./macOS\ Patcher.sh -unus.

-It's highly recommended to backup your Mac, do a clean install, and migrate the data during setup, cause Catalina Unus has trouble with Catalina's data migration process.

 # Supported Macs

 ## MacBooks